yangshun/tech-interview-handbook/contents/interview-formats.md

   - All sessions involve coding on your own laptop.
 Prepare your development environment in advance
   - You are allowed to look up APIs if you need to
   - They seem to place high emphasis on compilable, runnable code in all their coding rounds
-  - Cross functional interviews will involve getting Airbnb employees from any discipline to speak with you.
+  - Cross functional interviews will involve getting Amazon employees from any discipline to speak with you.
 These interviews are mostly non-technical but are extremely important to Amazon because they place a high emphasis on cultural fit.
-Do look up the Airbnb section of the behavioral questions to know what sort of questions to expect
+Do look up the Amazon section of the behavioral questions to know what sort of questions to expect